devtut/generate/docs/python/abstract-base-classes-abc.md

 ---
-metaTitle: "Abstract Base Classes (abc)"
+metaTitle: "Python - Abstract Base Classes (abc)"
 description: "Setting the ABCMeta metaclass, Why/How to use ABCMeta and @abstractmethod"
 ---